Retain and reward your top talent

 Key Person

-Having the inflow of dollars at the loss of a key employee allows the firm to replace him/her and have a cushion to cover unforeseen costs.
+Having the inflow of dollars at the loss of a key employee allows the firm to replace them and have a cushion to cover unforeseen costs.

 Protect your investment